jeninh/hackmas-day-11/README.md

 cd haxmas-day-11
 ```

 Woah!
-That was easy!
+That was easy! :D

-Now to start the development server, run:
+Now start the development server with:

 ```bash
 bun dev